The following info will provide assistance to setup your FLEXlm server.

 > dir ..\license

-3. If the new license file is in the license folder, the dir command should show the file name as:
+4. If the new license file is in the license folder, the dir command should show the file name in a format like the following:

 CompanyName.Person_Name.Date.expiresDate.lic

-4. In the Command Prompt window, execute this command.
-Change the license file name if necessary:
+5. In the Command Prompt window, execute this command (replace the license file name with the file name shown by the previous dir command):

 > lmutil lmstat -a -c ..\license\CompanyName.Person_Name.Date.expiresDate.lic

-5. The command from step 6D should report on the available licenses from the server.
+6. The command from the previous step should report on the available licenses from the server.
 Something like this:

 lmutil - Copyright (c) 1989-2003 by Macrovision Corporation.
 All rights reserved.